artemave/REST-assured/README.markdown

 If using mysql, rest-assured expects database 'rest\_assured' to be accessible by user 'root' with no password.
 Those are defaults and can be changed with cli options.

 It is also recommended to have thin installed.
-This improves startup time (over default webrick) and also it works in-memory sqlite (which webrick does not):
+This improves startup time (over default webrick) and also it works with in-memory sqlite (which webrick does not):

     bash$ gem install thin